GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 documented in the :class:`pygplates.PointOnSphere` class.

-These class *methods* behave similarly to top-level functions (such as ``pygplates.reconstruct()``) except they operate on an object (instance of class).
+These class *methods* behave similarly to top-level functions (such as ``pygplates.reconstruct()``) except they operate on an instance of class.
 Hence a class *method* has an implicit first function argument that is the object itself (for example, ``point`` is the implicit argument in ``point.to_lat_lon()``).

-.. note:: A complete list of functions and classes can be found in the :ref:`reference section<pygplates_reference>`.
+.. note:: A complete list of *pygplates* functions and classes can be found in the :ref:`reference section<pygplates_reference>`.

 .. _pygplates_getting_started_tutorial_first_script: